Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

    -Wallet ID:                          3
 ```

+At this point, the VC Holder wallet has full possession of the CR-CATs.

 ## When Proofs Are Missing

 Wallets that lack the required proofs are not eligible to receive CR-CATs.
 Recall that an [XCH Wallet](#xch-wallet) was set up for this tutorial.
-This wallet does not hold any VCs or proofs.
+This wallet does not hold any VCs or proofs, so it is not allowed to hold any CR-CATs.

 ### Sending CR-CATs